columnflow/columnflow/docs/user_guide/plotting.md

 using the {py:class}`~columnflow.tasks.plotting.PlotVariables1D` task.

-Per default, the ```PlotVariables1D``` task creates one plot per variable with all Monte Carlo backgrounds being included in a stack and data being shown as separate points.
+Per default, the ```PlotVariables1D``` task creates one plot per variable with all Monte Carlo processes being included in a stack and data being shown as separate points.
 The bottom subplot shows the ratio between signal and all processes included in the stack and can be disabled via the ```--skip_ratio``` parameter.
 To change the text next to the label, you can add the ```--cms-label``` parameter.